floofydoug/doug/content/blog/hello-2026/index.md

 ---
 title: Hello 2026
 date: "2026-01-01T00:00:00.000Z"
-description: "It's the year of the horse again"
+description: "It's the year of the horse again.
+Is that good or bad for horses?"
 ---

 I'm beginning to think time itself has momentum.
 People used to say chase your dreams, but I don't hear that much anymore now that I'm a guy of a certain age.
 Maybe the momentum emerges when there are fewer breaks of celebration in-between.
-2025 was busy, but there was a lot of Magic the Gathering in-between.
+2025 was busy, but there was a lot of Magic the Gathering and friends in-between.

 ##  January